 Sealing is an essential step in protecting the beauty and ensuring the longevity of any stone.

 We always recommend using a cleaning and sealing professional after the stone has been installed.
-Please call us for a list of recommended professionals.
-Research and development of sealing products are continually improving.
-There are many reputable companies with a wide range of products available.
-We recommend using high quality penetrating sealers such as Stain Proof (Dry Treat).
+Please contact us for a list of recommended professionals.

+We recommend using high quality penetrating sealers such as Stain Proof (Dry Treat) or Stain Protector (Chemforce).
-Please note: Better Exteriors provide recommendations for sealing products as a service to consumers only.
-Better Exteriors does not warranty and will not be responsible for any claims regarding sealers.